richorrichard/array-methods/requirements/17-reverse.md

 - It should respect holes.
 - It should not delete or add elements to the original array.
 - It should work with all data types.
+- It should work with array-like-objects.
+- If `array` is a non-array-like-object, it should immediately return the original object.
+- If `array` is not an object, it should throw TypeError.

 <!-- 4.
 Edge Cases ✓ -->